vbud/website/src/content/blog/right-knee-medical-history.md

 Given all the focus on cartilage, my PT suggested that I could pay out-of-pocket for an MRI of my good knee to get a better idea of the state of the cartilage in my good knee as a baseline.
 This ended up being very interesting - the MRI showed that I have similar cartilage damage in the same area on my good knee.
 Between the MACI and this MRI, I became quite skeptical that cartilage damage is the cause of my pain, since cartilage damage does not always present with pain.

 In March 2025, I was now 1.5 years since the MACI surgery.
 The envelope of function PT approach had allowed me to return to some cycling and hiking, but pain levels were higher than before.
 PT exercises that were not painful in 2024 started becoming painful.
 Walking on flat surfaces is much more painful that it used to be, sometimes even 6/10 pain, which is very difficult to live with.
 With some reluctance, I decided I need to talk to orthopedic doctors.
 I wanted a fresh perspective, so I set up appointments with the best doctors and surgeons in my area (San Francisco Bay Area): Keith Chan, Brian Feeley, Lesley Anderson, Seth Sherman, and Ed Shin.

-An x-ray and MRI were performed.
+I had x-ray and MRI done.

-# Opinions from surgeons and PTs

-As of June 2025, I am in the process of talking to surgeons and PTs about my situation.
-Below are my summaries of my interactions so far.

-## James Chen

-James ordered an MRI for my knee.
 The [MRI report](https://drive.google.com/file/d/1eDwAQJrFVT4gyqly6RZ0yNJOL8vdAySi/view?usp=sharing) contained some new findings:

 1. the tibial tunnel of the graft is positioned anterior to Blumensaat line
 2. the ACL graft is bowing
 3. evidence of fat pad impingement
 4. my tibia is anteriorly translated on my femur

-James said I have patellar maltracking and recommended I stretch my IT band.
-In the following weeks I did a lot of IT band foam rolling and stretching, which had no impact on my pain.
-I was skeptical of the diagnosis because it didn't line up well with my symptoms.

-I've since heard from multiple medical professionals to avoid James Chen, which I'm happy to do because he was not a good listener, he was dismissive, and his diagnosis was not corroborated by any other doctors I have seen.
-At least the MRI was useful.
+# Opinions from surgeons and PTs

+As of June 2025, I am in the process of talking to surgeons and PTs about my situation.
+Below are my summaries of my interactions so far.

-## Keith Chan (California Pacific Orthopaedics)
+## Keith Chan

 Upon seeing the MRI and understanding that I've already tried managing it conservatively, Keith suggested ACL revision.
 The thinking is that the anterior graft placement is putting more pressure on my infrapatellar fat pain, which is why it's so easy for me to trigger painful episodes.

 He said my ACL graft is a bit loose based on both the physical exam and the MRI.
-He also thinks the graft is impinging slightly, which is why the ACL has loosened despite me never returning sport since the initial ACLR six years ago.
+He also thinks the graft is impinging slightly, which could explain why the ACL has loosened despite me never returning sport since the initial ACLR six years ago.

 Keith also said that the MACI surgery I underwent was a "long shot" for treating my pain.